Applicant Requirements

 A Level 2 charger must comply with the following requirements to be eligible:

-• Commerce will verify through attestation.
-However, project partners responsible for complying with WAC 16.662.220 should be aware that they must provide documentation of OCPP certification if requested and such certification is available.
+- Commerce will verify through attestation that the equipment is OCPP 1.6 or 2.0.1 capable.
+However, project partners responsible for complying with WAC 16.662.220 should be aware that they must provide documentation of OCPP certification if requested and if such certification is available.
+WAC 16.220.220 applies to publicly available chargers, excluding those set to free-vend.

 A DCFC must comply with the following requirements to be eligible:

-• Commerce will verify through attestation.
-However, project partners responsible for complying with WAC 16.662.220 should be aware that they must provide documentation of OCPP certification if requested and such certification is available.
+- Commerce will verify through attestation that the equipment is OCPP 1.6 or 2.0.1 capable.
+However, project partners responsible for complying with WAC 16.662.220 should be aware that they must provide documentation of OCPP certification if requested and if such certification is available.
+WAC 16.220.220 applies to publicly available chargers, excluding those set to free-vend.